Planning Permission, in simple terms, is asking the council if you can do a certain piece of building work.

 Most extensions, loft conversions and hard landscaping won't require planning permission, guidelines and details on this page.

 Anyone can apply for planning permission and there are two types of permission you can apply for - outline and full.

 What is the difference between building regulations and planning permission?
 Explanation is on this page.

 You may not require planning permission, provided the loft conversion is the first extension and does not exceed 40 cubic metres on a terraced property and 50 cubic metres on others and your house is not in a conservation Area or at the junction of two public highways

 Planning permission is required where you extend or alter the roof space and it exceeds specified limits and conditions.

-Under regulations that came into effect from 1 October 2008 a loft conversion for your home is considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions:
+Under regulations that came into effect from 1st of October 2008 a loft conversion for your home is considered permitted development, not requiring an application for planning permission, subject to the following limits and conditions:

 Adding a conservatory to your house does not normally require planning permission, subject to the limits and conditions listed below.